simoninireland/epydemic/doc/implementation/dynamics.rst

 by :meth:`Dynamics.postEvent`.
 This implies that you need to remember this information for any posted event that you might later want to un-post.
-This isn't an issue in practice, as it's usually very clear which events in a simulation might need to be un-posted.)
+This isn't an issue in practice, as it's usually very clear which events in a simulation might need to be un-posted, and therefore need to have their ids recorded.)

 The event queue is represented as a priority queue (or priqueue) held in simulation time order.
 This is efficient for everything *except* deleting (un-posting) events, so instead when un-posting we simply set the event function to `None`.
-All the methods for accessing the queue ignore such events when they're popped-off the queue.
+Accessing the queue through any of the :ref:`posted event methods <dynamics-posted-events>` automatically discards any leading un-posted events, so the un-posting mechanism is transparent to client code.